Urban Farming at Haley House

 In 1983, members of the Haley House community reclaimed an organic farm in Winchendon Springs, Massachusetts as a way of reconnecting with the land and to grow fresh produce for the Soup Kitchen.
 The farm, NoonDay, developed into a completely self-sufficient biodynamic farm and supplied our meals programs with fresh, organic produce for 30 years.
 In 2011, we chose to refocus our farming efforts in the urban centers of Boston, closer to our home base and the people we serve.
 So, in 2012, Haley House sold NoonDay Farm to a land trust to preserve its mission and plunged into new urban agriculture efforts in the South End and Roxbury.

+If you are interested in learning more about the projects at our urban farm at the Thornton Street Farm, click here.
 If you are interested in learning more about the project at McKinley School, click here.
-If you are interested in learning more about the projects at 95 Thornton, click here.
-If you’re interested in volunteering in our gardens, please go to our Volunteer page to read more about our garden workdays and sign up!
+If you’re interested in volunteering in our gardens, please go to our Volunteer page to read more about our workdays and sign up!